Krysztal/HomeNAS/README.md

 # Home NAS
-Instruction how to setup TrueNas + NextCloud server with second replica TrueNas server.
+Instruction how to setup TrueNas + NextCloud main server with second backup TrueNas server.

 ## Table of contents
 - [BIOS](#bios)